Hill Carrow

 In March 2017 Carrow was recognized for his longstanding contributions to, and achievements in, the sports tourism industry with his induction into the inaugural class of the National Association of Sports Commissions Sports Tourism Hall of Fame.

-Since 2017, Carrow has led the following events: 2018 USA Gymnastics Championships, 2019 & 2020 USA Water Polo Olympic Development Program Eastern Championships, 2019 American Cup International Gymynastics, 2019 Nastia Liukin Cup Gymnastics Championships, 2019 Elite Team Cup Gymnastics Championships, and the 2020 U.S. Figure Skating Championships.
+Since 2017, Carrow has led the following events: 2018 USA Gymnastics Championships, 2019 & 2020 USA Water Polo Olympic Development Program Eastern Championships, 2019 American Cup International Gymnastics, 2019 Nastia Liukin Cup Gymnastics Championships, 2019 Elite Team Cup Gymnastics Championships, 2019 NBC Sports Network Sticks and Stones Celebrity Curling, 2019 Curling Night in America, 2019 National Collegiate Table Tennis Championships, and the 2020 U.S. Figure Skating Championships.
 For the U.S. Figure Skating Championships Carrow became the first person in the 106-year history of the event to direct the Local Organizing Committee for the Championships three times within a decade.

+More recent events include the Southern Africa Youth Games in December 2020 in Maseru, Lesotho, Africa; the US Masters Swimming Spring National Championships in May 2021 in Greensboro, NC; the USA Masters Games in June of 2021 in Grand Rapids, MI; Major League Cricket in July 2023 in Morrisville, NC; and the USA Track & Field Masters Outdoor National Championships in July 2023 at NC A&T State University in Greensboro, NC.

 For his accomplishments both in the pool and for the sport, Carrow was inducted into the North Carolina Swimming Hall of Fame in 2018.
 In 2020 he was inducted into the George Whitfield Baseball Clinic Hall of Fame.
+Also in 2020, Carrow’s achievements in sports tourism were recognized with the Sports Event Planners and Industry Professionals Readers Choice Award.

-Since 2018 Carrow has served as the Chairman & CEO of North Carolina's Bid for the 2027 World University Games.
+Carrow served as the Chairman & CEO of North Carolina's Bid for the World University Games from 2018 to 2023.
 The World University Games are the largest event for student athletes on the planet and the second-largest (behind only the Summer Olympic Games) global Olympic multi-sport event in the world.

+On January 10, 2023, in Lake Placid, NY, just prior to the opening of the 2023 Winter World University Games in that city, the International University Sports Federation (FISU), the international governing body for the World University Games, awarded the 2029 FISU World University Games Summer to North Carolina USA.

+The 2029 World University Games in North Carolina will be held in the Triangle and Triad regions of state, with five host cities – Raleigh, Durham, Chapel Hill, Cary, and Greensboro – and as many as 13 or more host universities including Duke University, NC A&T State University, NC State University, North Carolina Central University, University of North Carolina Chapel Hill, and University of North Carolina Greensboro, among others.
+Carrow is serving as the Chairman and CEO for the 2029 World University Games.